-In a first test, we attempted to circumvent our security layer.
-An attacker has multiple routes to achieve this, all ultimately resulting in a jump beyond the check routines in the Windows API security layer.
-Our first approach attempted to dynamically load the NtCreateFile from ntdll.dll with LoadLibrary and GetProcAddress.
-Thentdll. dll is located just above kernel space and below the Windows API, thereby bypassing our security layer.
-We invoked the call and, as expected, our kernel-level security layer denied the call as it was not authorized by the Windows API security layer.

-In the second approach, we decided to avoid using libraries altogether.
-We used in-line assembly code to invoke system calls directly.
-For this, we adopted the code provided by ntdll.dll functions.
-We thereby completely avoided any user space DLLs and, of course, our security layer.
+In a first test, we attempted to bypass the Windows API function and called NtCreateFile from ntdll.dll directly.
+As expected, our kernel-level security layer denied the call as it was not authorized by the Windows API security layer.
+In the second approach, we decided to avoid using libraries altogether and used in-line assembly code to invoke system calls directly.
 Again, our kernel driver prevented the system call invocation.
 Next, we simulated an attacker's attempt to subvert the runtime or the security layer.
-An attacker could, for example, inject a jump statement in the check routines to prevent the security layer from revoking a previously authorized call, thereby completely defeating the security layer.
-To modify an executable function, the attacker must change the memory page protection.
 We simulated this attack by attempting to modify an executable function.
 As expected, the driver hook for page protection denied this modification.